Musaevt/SNLP_MiniProject/README.md

 * Zain Ul Abidin: 6819846

 ## Configuration:
-Running of this project requires two parameters to be passed through the main args.
+Running of this project requires three parameters to be passed through the main args.
 1. Name and Path of input file
 2. Encoding type
 3. Name and Path of output file (ttl format file)